jcarah/dashboard_filters_change_management/readme.md

 ### Getting started

-* Clone this repo, and configure a file called `looker.ini` in the same directory as the two Python scripts.
+* Clone this repo, and configure a file called `looker.ini` in the same directory as the Python scripts.
 Follow the instructions [here](https://github.com/looker-open-source/sdk-codegen/tree/master/python#configuring-the-sdk) for more detail on how to structure the `.ini` file.
 The docs also describe how to use environment variables for API authentication if you so prefer.
 * Install all Python dependencies in `requirements.txt`

 ### Usage